mukhal/mukhal.github.io/_posts/2019-6-03-Lightweight-Conv.md

 ### Conclusion
-In this post, we went through the origin of the idea of Lightweight Convolutions.
-We saw how it is partly based on Depthwise Convolutions, Softmax normalization and weight sharing.
+In this article, we saw how the simple but interesting idea of Lightweight Convolutions originated.
+We also discussed how it is partly based on Depthwise Convolutions, Softmax normalization and weight sharing.
 We delved into the implementation idea and source code used by the authors where convolution was implemented as a batch matrix multiplication by a set of band matrices.
-Finally, we explored the interesting concept of time-depended kernels where convolution weight depend on the current timestep.
+Finally, we explored the interesting concept of time-depended kernels where convolution weights are not fixed but rather depend on the current timestep.